OreOliciouZ/MotD.md/Space Engineers.md

 * includes the perks & reward of **Donator rank**

-* We will provide you a Large Miner
+* We will provide you a Large Freighter

 * 5x [Dark Matter Core Keys](https://steamcommunity.com/sharedfiles/filedetails/?id=2779614044)